14 zip codes·Updated June 2026

 Remote workers from Seattle and Portland discovered Spokane during COVID and forgot to leave.
-Still meaningfully cheaper than both, with real rental demand behind the growth — not just pandemic noise.
+Still meaningfully cheaper than both, with real rental demand behind the growth instead of just pandemic noise.

 Median Asking Rent